Classic Banana Walnut Bread

 - I like lining the bottoms of my loaf pans with parchment paper so the bottom does not stick.
 I grease the pan, add the parchment, then grease the parchment.

-- It’s fine at room temperature for a day or two or in the refrigerator for about a week.
+- This moist banana bread with sour cream is fine at room temperature for a day or two or in the refrigerator for about a week.

 Fragrant, dense but not too heavy, and moist, this was one superb banana bread.
 So whether you have black bananas in your freezer or yellow bananas ripening on your counter, I suggest you make a loaf or two of this banana walnut bread ASAP.